fatemehkarimii/Python/README.md

 # Python
-in this section, we learn python step by step ;)
+learning python step by step :) in this section, we have three folders in three diffrent level, beginner, intermediate and advanced that in each folder there are crucial practices.
+Updated over time!